solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 > ![Warning] **Warning**: The Performance Schema avoids using mutexes to
 > collect or produce data, so there are no guarantees of consistency and
 > results can sometimes be incorrect.
 Event values in performance_schema
-> tables are nondeterministic and nonrepeatable.
+> tables are non-deterministic and unrepeatable.

 ## Server Parameters